-A pupil who continues to amass a large number of Yellow and Red Cards will be seen by the Deputy Head and then the Head and may be put on a Report Card.
-This can be for behaviour, but could also be for organisation, or for effort.
+A pupil who continues to amass a large number of Yellow Cards will be seen by the Deputy Head and then the Head and may be put on a Report Card.
 The Report Card is taken to every lesson and the teacher signs it with a comment and a grade for effort and achievement.
 This is designed to give frequent reminders to the pupil about behaviour, and hopefully, many 'A' grades or high scores, will give them a sense of achievement and boost their confidence.

-The Parent and Deputy Head sign the Card daily.
+The Parent and Form Teacher sign the Card daily.
 The completed card is then brought to the Deputy Head.
 If deemed satisfactory the pupil may come off report, if not he or she will have a new card.

-A report card is NOT a punishment, but a mechanism to encourage good behaviour, improved organisation and better concentration.
+A report card is NOT a punishment, but a mechanism to encourage positive behaviour.
 Parents will be informed by the Deputy Head in writing prior to the pupil being put on the Report Card.